 Skip advert

 The Land Rover Defender has been around for decades.
 But while the old model was a back-to-basics, rough-and-ready, go-anywhere 4x4, the new one matches that ability with a luxurious cabin and prodigious on-road driving manners.
 If you’re looking for a no-compromise all-rounder, the Defender ticks a lot of boxes.

-Land Rover Defender range
+Land Rover Defender models, specs and alternatives

 Advertisement - Article continues below

 We'll let you decide whether its design is a success, but it certainly looks appropriately chunky, and details like its front and rear lights are impressively intricate.
 There are plenty of personalisation options too.
 It may be that you love the basic Defender with steel wheels, but hate the range-topper with gargantuan gloss black alloys, or vice versa.
-Similarly you may prefer the looks of the three-door Defender 90 to the longer five-door 110; there’s now an even lengthier 130 model to choose from, too.
+Similarly you may prefer the looks of the three-door Defender 90 to the longer five-door 110; there’s also an even lengthier 130 model to choose from, too.

+Skip advert